iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • Played Volleyball in high school at Zonal & Taluk level

 --------------------------------------------------------------------
 • High achiever, analytical & internally motivated personality.
-I do agree that past performance is not indicator of future performance but in my case I am just getting started!

 • I am avid reader because according to me better decisions, analysis can be made with more data.